CJMiller17/CJMiller17.github.io/index.md

 # Cody's Super Awesome Blog #

+> [!WARNING]
+> The photo that you are about to see is ***super*** cute.

 ![Picture of myself and my son wearing a similar blue outfit.](Barrett_1.png)

 ## Was your first week what you expected?
 Why?
 Why not? ##

 > "High achievement *always* takes place in the framework of high expectation." -Charles Kettering

 That is a **great** question.
 A lot of people say that having expections leads to disappointment.
 I disagree.
 I think having expectations sets you up for success.
-There were things I was expecintg and things I wasnt.
+There were things I was expecintg and things I wasn't.
 This cohort is no different.

 #### What I was expecting ####